 - Oxygen – If you suffer from a severe case of COPD, a doctor might recommend that you use oxygen therapy to help you breathe better.
 This treatment is done by processing oxygen through nasal prongs or a mask.
 Most patients use this form of treatment to breathe easier.

-- Stem Cell Therapy – Stem cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.
+- Cellular Therapy – Cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.
 This technique is currently being utilized to treatment various lung diseases.

 By the Numbers…